-1 Adapted from Boix-Mansilla, V., and Jackson, T. Educating for Global Competence, retrieved from http://asiasociety.org/education/partnership-global-learning/making-case/global-competence-prepare-youth-engage-world) and Wagner, T. (2008).
+&lt;sup>1 Adapted from Boix-Mansilla, V., and Jackson, T. Educating for Global Competence, retrieved from http://asiasociety.org/education/partnership-global-learning/making-case/global-competence-prepare-y outh-engage-world) and Wagner, T. (2008).
 The Global Achievement Gap.
 New York, NY: Basic Books.

-- 4. Leadership: Students will recognize the leadership capabilities of themselves and others, and use them effectively. - 5.
+- 1. Inquiry and investigation: Students will explore the world both within and beyond their immediate environment. - 2.
+Ethics: Students will examine issues from multiple perspectives and identify the full impact of actions. - 3.
+Collaboration: Students will work effectively within a group, navigating different ideological, cultural, linguistic, social, and geographic barriers. - 4.
+Leadership: Students will recognize the leadership capabilities of themselves and others, and use them effectively. - 5.
 Persistence: Students will see actions through to the end, recognize failure as part of the process, and identify multiple paths toward objectives. - 6.
 Action: Students will see themselves as active players in the world.